BabakBar/VibeKeeper/roadmap.md

 We can break development into the following steps (not time-bound, just phases):

-1. **Initialize Project:** Create basic `cmd/vibekeeper/main.go` that starts a Gin router.
-Install Gin (current v1.10.0) and verify a simple “/ping” endpoint.
+1. **Initialize Project:** ✅ Done — Project initialized, Go modules set up, Go upgraded, Gin installed, and `/ping` endpoint working.

-2. **Define Data Models & DB:** Design the core models (e.g. `Occasion` with fields like ID, Title, Date, Type; `Subscription` with Title, RenewalDate, etc.).
+2. **Define Data Models & DB:** ⏳ Next — Design the core models (e.g. `Occasion` with fields like ID, Title, Date, Type; `Subscription` with Title, RenewalDate, etc.).
 Use GORM to map these to a database.
 In code, `AutoMigrate(&Occasion{}, &Subscription{})`.
 Set up a database connection (SQLite or Postgres).
 Write repository functions (Create, List, Update, Delete).

 3. **Implement API Endpoints:** Build RESTful endpoints in Gin (e.g. `POST /api/occasions`, `GET /api/occasions`, etc.) tied to your handlers.
 Use JSON binding to parse requests, call service-layer logic, and return JSON responses.
 Keep handlers thin (just parse input and call service functions).